brillout/wildcard-api/docs/intro.template.md

 We recommend Wildcard for prototypes, small- and medium-sized applications.
 For large applications we recommend REST/GraphQL.

-Flexibility is paramount
-when prototyping
+Wildcard is trivial to setup and its structureless nature is a good fit for prototyping.
-and Wildcard's structureless nature is fitting, whereas the rigid structure of a generic API gets in the way of quickly evolving a prototype.
+(Whereas the rigid structure of REST/GraphQL gets in the way of quickly evolving a prototype.)

-Wildcard is trivial to setup,
-allowing you to quickly ship a prototype.

 We explore Wildcard use cases in more depth at
 [Custom vs Generic](/docs/custom-vs-generic.md).